robboyett/vscode-ux-insights/README.md

 ## Getting Started

-1. **Install** this extension from the VS Code Marketplace or your Extensions panel.
+1. **Install** Download this compiled version of the extension → 'ux-insights.vsix' and install
 2. **Add research files** (Markdown, `.md`) to folders like `research`, `ux`, `insights`, or configure your own paths (see below).
 3. **Open the Research Insights sidebar** from the Explorer pane.
 4. **Click any file** to preview it, or use the status bar lightbulb to see relevant insights for your current file.